2026 Guide

 Mixed results

-Income tax savings of $2,000 to $4,000 per year are modest and may be offset by higher property or sales taxes in the destination state.
-Run the numbers carefully.
+Income tax savings of $2,000 to $4,000 per year are real but modest.
+Higher property or sales taxes in the destination state can close or reverse the gap.

 Depends on structure